WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/btcr_did_resolver.md

         "serviceEndpoint": "bitcoinaddress"
       ]},
 ```
-    * Should this be part of the audit trail?
-(Ryan thinks yes.
-Any objections?)
-    * At which layer is this happening? is it a requirement of the universal resolver? or is this simply returning info from which this can be determined?

 * How to represent timestamp?
   * Some of the values (the DID ID itself, the bitcoin key, the BTREndpoint, and any immutable content hash items) are effectively timestamped by the Bitcoin transaction
   * However, mutable values from the DID Document construction process may have been updated later.
 * Should the BTCR spec demand that compliant method resolvers sign the returned DID Document (diddo), using a standard envelope?
 (This, even though it's out of scope for the DID spec.)